-Why are the Waves so Big in Hawaii?
-North Shore 20 foot Winter Waves
+Why are the Waves so Big on Oahu's North Shore?

 If you get to North Shore during the winter months, and the conditions are right, you might get to witness some monstrous waves - and a few brave souls in the water.
 How tall exactly are the waves?
 Well, you see, during the winter, the waves can be more than 20 feet high or 2 stories tall – and remember that in Hawaii, we measure wave height from the back.
 That means north shore surfers are zooming along waves with 40-foot faces or higher!